![]() |

 To be continued...

-For more information, read lecturer Ron Good's fascinating accountings of The Grand Landscape Garden, the modern Fable of Tueeulala and Wapama, and the Hetchysburg Address.
+That painting formerly served as a link to some of lecturer Ron Good's fascinating accountings of The Grand Landscape Garden, the modern Fable of Tueeulala and Wapama, and the Hetchysburg Address.
+As of 2022, however, those links have been removed.
+What a shame.
+I should have copied the texts when I had the chance.